shiykim/pulsify/README.md

 #### Playlist Songs
 ![playlist add](app/assets/images/add_playlist.png)
 What good is a playlist without any songs?
 Users have the ability to add a song to any of their playlists on almost any page.
 In order to facilitate the addition of songs, custom routes were added.

+The playlist cover is also set to be the album cover of the first song of the playlist.

 ```
 delete '/playlist_songs/:playlist_id/:song_id', to: 'playlists#destroy_playlist_song'